sanic-org/sanic/docs/sanic/middleware.md

 ## Custom context

-Arbitrary data may be stored in request.custom_context.
+Arbitrary data may be stored in `request.ctx`.
 A typical use case would be to store the user object acquired from database in an authentication middleware.
 Keys added are accessible to all later middleware as well as the handler over the duration of the request.

-Keys are accessed as if they were member variables (and in fact they are) but `None` is returned for keys that do not exist.
-Existence of a key may be tested:
-`'key' in request.custom_context`.

 Custom context is reserved for applications and extensions.
 Sanic itself makes no use of it.